Using the Cisco NCS Command-Line Interface

 The SSH window appears.

-Step 2 Press
+Step 2 Press Enter or Spacebar to connect.

 The Connect to Remote Host window appears.